openstack-archive/snap-cinder/README.md

 This repository contains the source code for the cinder snap.

-Cinder provides on demand, self-service access to software defined block Storage resources on top of various traditional backend block storage devices.
+Cinder provides on demand, self-service access to software defined block storage resources on top of various traditional backend block storage devices.

 ## Installing this snap